lachrist/linvail/README.md

 ## Why the heck do I need Linvail for?

-[Aran](https://github.com/lachrist/aran) and simple program instrumentation in general is good for introspecting the control flow and tracking pointer values which can be properly differentiated.
+[Aran](https://github.com/lachrist/aran) and program instrumentation in general is good for introspecting the control flow and tracking pointers.
 Things become more difficult when the analysis has to reason about primitive values as well.
 For instance there is no way at the JavaScript language level to differentiate two `null` values even though they have a different origin.
 Such restriction applies to every primitive values.